bugfender/rn-bugfender/README.md

 ## Getting started

-The Bugfender bindings for React Native depend on iOS and Android Bugfender SDKs.
-Therefore, at this moment it is only possible to integrate Bugfender in a React Native project which already includes native code.
+The Bugfender bindings for React Native depend on the native iOS and Android Bugfender SDKs.
+At this moment, it is only possible to integrate Bugfender in a React Native project which includes native code.

 ## Creating a RN new project compatible with Bugfender